 Your business is a constant juggling act.
 You can see that there are sales opportunities there if you can increase your inventory, but it’s so hard when you need to make payroll and your cash flow is dependent on how long it takes clients to pay you…

 If you’re experiencing challenges like this in your own business, you’re not alone.
 Free cash flow is critical not only to the growth of your business, but to its very survival.
-Running out of cash is one of the top reasons small businesses fail; in fact, 27% of startups die at the hands of a cash crisis.
+Running out of cash is one of the top reasons small businesses fail.
+In fact, 27 percent of startups die at the hands of a cash crisis.

-Invoice factoring is a cash flow strategy that works by converting your outstanding invoices into immediate payments.
-You can end the nail-biting, hair-pulling cycle of stress that is trying to predict and plan around when your customers might pay their invoices.
+Invoice factoring is a cash flow strategy that allows you to create positive cash flow without heavy financing fees or losing control of your business.
+It works by converting your outstanding invoices into immediate payments.
+You can end the nail-biting, hair-pulling cycle of stress that goes along with trying to predict and plan around when your customers might pay their invoices.

 You don’t have to wait to buy inventory, take on new business, or cover your payroll.

-FundThrough empowers you to access your money when you need it, to fund the business activities that sustain and grow your business.
+FundThrough empowers you with access to funds when you need it, to pay for the business activities that sustain and grow your business.